bywatersolutions/cerulean/README.md

 Send data to a RESTful endpoint as JSON

 ## PUT Loader ##
+Send replacement data (again, as JSON) to a RESTful endpoint / ID value

+## PATCH Loader ##
-Send updated data (again, as JSON) to a RESTful endpoint / ID value
+Send updated data (again, as JSON) to a RESTful endpoint / ID value.
+Uses PATCH by default, but can be configured to fallback to GET + array_replace_recursvie + PUT for APIs where PATCH isn't implemented

+## DELETE Loader ##
+Ok, so not actually a "loader", but it helps fill out the set of HTTP verbs.
+Sends a DELETE request to a RESTful endpoint / ID value

 # Installation